-Every organisation is different and requires their own strategy.
+Every organization is different and requires their own strategy.
 The key to a successful HR strategy is to identify what unifies and motivates employees, and how you develop a strategic plan around that understanding.

 Written policies and standard operating procedures are the boundaries that govern employee conduct.
 When a violation occurs it must be accurately and thoroughly documented.
-Although it may seem time-consuming to jot down in a file that someone was reprimanded for repeated tardiness, it's important evidence that can support a decision to terminate that individual for unsatisfactory job performance.
+If an employee is reprimanded for repeated tardiness, it's important evidence that can support a decision to terminate that individual for unsatisfactory job performance.

 Unsuccessful HRMs do not give employees visibility of or the ability to update personal information; or to give them access to leave records, salary data, attendance records, training and promotional details.

 Taking time to train your employees is a valuable investment in the future of your business.
 By including training in the onboarding process your employees become more fully engaged and understand how to use their skills to best benefit your company.
 Employers who spend time on training also get training's indirect benefit: employees who feel like they’re valuable and capable of doing more for your company.

 If employees don’t know ahead of time how their time will be treated, they will likely complain.
 Sometimes the unthinkable happens and disaster strikes.
-By providing clear guidelines on how to respond prior to an incident, you can help minimise the impact it might have on your employees and your business.
+By providing clear guidelines on how to respond prior to an incident, you can help minimize the impact it might have on your employees and your business.

 Nearly all employees, including ones that are highly qualified and skilled, require training at some stage.
 Policies and procedures need to be firmly conveyed to all staff as part of their onboarding process – thereby keeping everyone on the same wavelength.
 The HR management system is also in charge of ongoing employee development.
 This continuing education keeps employees’ skills up to date so they bring original and modern ideas to the company.

 For example, if there is heavy machinery in the office, HR can post warning signs and posters listing the steps to take in case of an emergency.
-This minimises the possibility that an accident will occur and helps to eliminate any subsequent legal action that might be taken against the company.
+This minimizes the possibility that an accident will occur and helps to eliminate any subsequent legal action that might be taken against the company.

 While recruitment and retention may seem like a given for HR management systems, it's the main hub for all HR’s policies and systems.
-Obtaining qualified workers, keeping them involved within the company, training them correctly to successfully complete their jobs and encouraging them to undergo further education, upskilling, awarding them with benefits and compensation are all drivers to organisational success and should be continually on the minds of HR managers.
+Obtaining qualified workers, keeping them involved within the company, training them correctly to successfully complete their jobs and encouraging them to undergo further education, upskilling, awarding them with benefits and compensation are all drivers to organizational success and should be continually on the minds of HR professionals.

 Developing and implementing the right Human Resource Management system for your business is important.
 While it is possible to take care of these functions manually, an automated system ensures there is plenty of time available for the human resources staff to develop and maintain the data that goes into those systems.
 Remember, a Human Resource Management system is not “one size fits all” - each company is different so find the right system that works best for you.

-As an employee at any level, HRM will be vital to your experience within an organisation.
+As an employee at any level, HRM will be vital to your experience within an organization.
 It will be your first touchpoint and your last.
 It will be your agony aunt and your performance manager.
 A good HRM will give you transparency, training, the ability to develop and provide you with the instruments and environment to do the best you possibly can in your role.

 As a manager, you’ll have the responsibility of liasing with your HR team in order to develop a strategy that will best suit your department, team and individuals in order to reach the company goals - as well as motivating, engaging and retaining your staff.
-You’ll be tasked with collecting data to be used for the strategy, and be the HR team's go-to person in highlighting and implementing any changes necessary.
+You’ll be tasked with collecting data to be used for the strategy and be the HR team's go-to person in highlighting and implementing any changes necessary.
 It will be vital that you are constantly communicating across the board and advocating a desirable company culture.

 Employees are allowed to take holidays as and when they please as long as it doesn’t cause harm to the business.
-Moreover there is no set amount of time allocated for parental leave, allowing the parents to decide when they are ready to return to work.
+Moreover, there is no set amount of time allocated for parental leave, allowing the parents to decide when they are ready to return to work.
 This trust also extends to company spending and expenses such as travel as Netflix set no spending limits and trusts their employees to be responsible with company spending.